 Head Start Registration Information

-To be eligible for Head Start services, a child must be three or four by September 10 and be from a low-income family (meeting federal income guidelines).
+To be eligible for Head Start services, a child must be 3 or 4 by September 10 and be from a low-income family (meeting federal income guidelines).
 Generally, qualifying children live close to the school site they attend, ensuring a successful transition into kindergarten at the same location.

 About Head Start